edwinhern/PokemonReviewApp/PokemonReviewApp/Models/MODELS.md

 - `Name`: The name of the owner.
 - `Gym`: The name of the Gym the owner is associated with.
 - `Country`: The country where the owner is located.
+- `PokemonOwners`: Collection of many-to-many join entities that associates Pokemon with Owners.

 ## Review